By Tim Ventura | 1 May 2020

 This approach to building partnerships has been very hard for the Department of Defense to wrap its head around, because it is so used to a traditional military-industrial base that is that is willing to provide whatever the customer wants and is not independently ideologically motivated.

 Now in both Elon and Jeff’s case, they’re ideologically motivated to change the future of humanity.
 Elon wants us to be multi-planetary and hopes to build a million-person city on Mars.
 Similarly, Jeff has looked at creating the infrastructure for O’Neillian space habitats where people live in free flying space colonies working in space-based industries so that we can enjoy a green, natural earth.
 These are central, political, societal movements that are shaping infrastructure and platform.

 — The Economist (@TheEconomist) July 20, 2019

 What’s important about both of Musk and Bezos is that they’re interested in accessing space on a massive scale, because of their Silicon Valley upbringing and familiarity with how platforms scale.
 However, this type of vision is so far outside of traditional defense thinking that it has been hard for the DoD to really understand or plausibly consider.
 It needs to be considered, though, because space will be the primary determinant of national power in the next century.
-If we America to win, part of our national plan needs to include a Space Force that’s aligned with our future goals in space.
+If we America are to win, part of our national plan needs to include a Space Force that’s aligned with our future goals in space.